-Vehicle and driver requirements must comply with BMW CCA and GVC minimum standards detailed on the GVC website: http://gvc-bmwcca.org/Event_Requirements_DrivingSchool
+Vehicle and driver requirements must comply with BMW CCA and GVC driving event standards detailed on the GVC website: http://gvc-bmwcca.org/Event_Requirements_DrivingSchool

 IMPORTANT: GVC’s policy* for cars equipped with automatic “crash avoidance systems” (CAS).

 Systems may go by different names depending on manufacturer, but they all have the same basic function.
-The two systems of most concerned are: 1) Rear collision warning/automatic braking systems designed to prevent rear-end collisions at highway speeds; and 2) Active lane keeping assistants, which generate audible and tactile warnings, and in some cases, actively apply counter-steer, to prevent an unsafe lane change when the driver takes no action.
-When operational, these systems are widely considered to be unsafe in conditions typically encountered on a racetrack at HPDE events.
+The two systems of most concern are: 1) Collision warning/automatic braking systems designed to prevent rear-end collisions at highway speeds; and 2) Active lane-keeping assistants that generate audible and tactile warnings, and in some cases, actively apply counter-steer, to prevent an unsafe lane change when the driver takes no action.
+When operational, these systems are widely considered to be unsuitable in conditions typically encountered on a racetrack at HPDE events.